themartiancompany/solidity-compiler/man/solidity-compiler.1.rst

-Be quite careful what you have application pass as parameters to the compiler as it is probably currently possible to execute arbitrary commands through them.
+Be quite careful what you have application pass as parameters to the compiler as it is probably currently possible to execute arbitrary commands through them, in particular if you're automatically passing to the compiler parameters retrieved from the
+EVM Contracts Source Index without the reference client.

 This project is part of the EVM Toolchain.